 Dollar-cost averaging (DCA) refers to periodic, recurring investments of a fixed amount of money into a specific asset.
-You can either have a total investment amount in mind or have an ongoing investment, as a savings plan.
+You can either have a total investment amount in mind or have an ongoing investment as a savings plan.

-This means that regardless of the state of and your opinions on the stock market, you stay committed to that $1,000 on the 1st of every month.
+This means that regardless of the state of and your opinions on the stock market, you stay committed to investing that $1,000 on the 1st of every month.

 For beginner investors, dollar-cost averaging lets you start smaller from earlier on in your career, based on what you can afford.
 This will let you glean more investment experience as your income grows.
 You also take less risk than lump sum investments.

+The routine of dollar-cost averaging also forces you to adopt a passive investment strategy.
+This removes any emotional connection you have and also minimises timing risk.
 As such, you're less likely to make impulsive, speculative decisions based on personal opinions or market conditions.
 This makes dollar-cost averaging a good strategy for those with a low risk tolerance.

 By nature, dollar-cost averaging accounts for the state of the markets.
 Because you invest a fixed amount each month, you account for market fluctuations.
 Within the $1,000 you have committed to invest every month, a lower asset price means you've purchased more of the asset and vice versa.

-In short, you buy more when prices are low, and buy less when prices are high.
-Over the long-term, as you accumulate more of the asset at lower prices (assuming markets trend lower), this means you lower your average cost paid per share over time.
+In short, you buy more when prices are low and buy less when prices are high.
+Over the long term, as you accumulate more of the asset at lower prices (assuming markets trend lower), this means you lower your average cost paid per share over time.